Look At All These People In The Mall: Vandals Or Customers?

 This should be a clear sign about the success mall REITs are having.

 How did Simon have that success?
 They raised rents.
 Right, for that space no store would want because malls are dying, Simon was able to raise rents.
-Of course, their tenants keep forgetting that noone wants space in the malls.
-When your stores are doing over $600 per square foot in sales, it’s hard to remember that they are “dead” or “obsolete”.
+Of course, their tenants keep forgetting that no one wants space in the malls.
+When your stores are doing over $600 per square foot in sales, it’s hard to remember that they are “dead” or “obsolete.”

 Of course, SPG reported at the same time as Amazon (AMZN) and J.C.
 Penney (JCP) was busy lowering guidance.
 Consequently, SPG plummeted as they reported dominant performance across the spectrum of fundamental measures.